openHABian - Hassle-free openHAB Setup

-Out of the box, the openHABian image provides lots of useful Linux tools:
+The openHABian image provides lots of useful Linux tools out of the box:

-- Hassle-free setup without a display or keyboard, connected via Ethernet or Wi-Fi
+- Fully automated hassle-free setup without a need for a display or keyboard, connected via Ethernet or Wi-Fi

 - All versions of openHAB to select from, including the latest stable one as the default